Mfarzana/docker-learning/day2.md

 ### Daemons
 **Daemons are background process**.Some processes have the goal to run for a long time on the system in the background.
 This could be to fulfill requests like scanning an incoming email or sending back a page of a website.
 These processes are called daemons. **Daemons are often started directly after the operating system started.** Most have a ‘d’ at the end of the process name, to hint that they are a daemon process.
-**Good to remember**: A daemon is always a process, but not all processes are a daemon
+>- **Good to remember**: A daemon is always a process, but not all processes are a daemon
-> **How Daemons Work**
-**Daemons are spawned one of two ways**: either the init process forks** and **creates them directly**
+>- Daemons are spawned one of two ways**: either the init process forks and creates them directly

-When you fork a process to create a child process, and then immediately kill that parent process, the child process becomes an orphaned process – a running process with no parent (not to be confused with a zombie process, such as a child process that has been terminated but is waiting on the parent process to read its exit status).
-By default, if a child process gets orphaned, the init process will automatically adopt the process and become its parent.
-This is a key concept to understand, because this is normally how daemons that you start after boot up relate to the init process.
-And that’s about all that makes daemons unique from normal background processes – see, not too bad!
 ## The underlying technology
 ### Namespaces
 Docker uses a technology called  `namespaces`  to provide the isolated workspace called the  _container_. **When you run a container, Docker creates a set of  _namespaces_  for that container.**